 - SVG – SVGs are best used for logos and icons that need to be scaled to several different resolutions.

-Step 3 – Losslessly Compress Your Images
+Step 3 – Losslessly Compress To Optimize Your Images

 After you have finished selecting your images and saving them to the correct file type, it’s time to run them through some compression.
 Compression will shrink the file size of your images without ruining their fidelity.
 And, the faster an image loads, the faster your page loads.
 Remember, page speed is an important SEO factor.
 So, making sure your images load as fast as possible is always a good idea.

-To compress your images, simply head over to TinyJPG or TinyPNG and simply follow the on-screen instructions to compress your images.
+To compress your images, head over to TinyJPG or TinyPNG and follow the on-screen instructions to compress your images.
 Both TinyJPG and TinyPNG are lossless image compression algorithms, so you don’t have to worry about your final product when you use their tools.

 Step 4 – Use Alt-Attribute Text on All of Your Images